jesshohohoho/learnyloopy/UserGuide.md

 ![Figure 9](UserGuide_Fig/Fig9.png)

+***NOTE: If you want a direct answer from the AI chatbox, you can insert a prompt such as "Please give me a direct answer."***

 <a id="mock-test"></a>
 ### ***📝 Mock Test***
 Follow these steps to generate a set of questions in preparation for your upcoming examinations.